2024-2025 Academic Catalog

 EGR 270.
 Data Analytics Fundamentals.
 3 Hours

 This course introduces the fundamentals of engineering-based data analytics processing.
 Students will understand how to apply data analytics methods to propose engineering solutions and develop decision-making strategies.
-Students are introduced to data analytics programming in Python and will learn how to prepare, process, and visualize data using various Python libraries and collaborative coding environments.
-Prerequisites: MTH 169 - Calculus II.
+Students are introduced to data analytics programming in Python and Matlab, and will learn how to prepare, process, and visualize data using various libraries and collaborative coding environments.
+Prerequisites: MTH 169.

 EGR 298.
 Multidisciplinary Research & Innovation Laboratory.
 1-6 Hours